Transocean Air Lines: In popular culture

-The 1954 film The High and the Mighty featured a Transocean airliner, albeit thinly disguised.
-The Douglas DC-4 (N4665V) used to film the daylight flying sequences and the Honolulu "gate" sequence was a former C-54A-10-DC built as a military transport in 1942 at Long Beach, California, by Douglas Aircraft Company.
-When the exterior and flying sequences were filmed in November 1953, the airliner was being operated by Oakland, California-based non-scheduled carrier Transocean Airlines (1946–1962), the largest civil aviation operator of converted C-54s in the 1950s, and named The African Queen.
-Ernest K. Gann wrote the original story while he was flying DC-4s for Transocean over the Hawaii-California routes.
+The 1954 film The High and the Mighty featured a thinly-disguised Transocean Douglas DC-4.
+The aircraft (N4665V) featured in the daylight flying sequences and the Honolulu "gate" sequence was a former C-54A-10-DC built as a military transport in 1942 at Long Beach, California, by Douglas Aircraft Company and named The African Queen.
+The exterior and flying sequences were filmed in November 1953.
+Ernest K. Gann wrote the original novel while he was flying DC-4s for Transocean over the Hawaii-California routes.
 The film's fictional airline's name "TOPAC" was painted over the Transocean's red, white and yellow color scheme for filming.